YatinKare/FBLA-Mobile-App-23/README.md

 > GitHub is a web-based platform used for version control and collaborative software development.
 We utilized github to host and review code, manage projects, and build software together with our team.

 ### Visual Studio Code
-> a source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
+> A source-code editor made by Microsoft with the Electron Framework, for Windows, Linux and macOS.
+This was the main development platform used by our team to code, build, and debug the app.

+### Trello
+> Trello is a web-based project management tool that uses a visual approach to help individuals and teams organize and prioritize tasks, track progress, and collaborate with others.
+We used trello to organize our workflow and tasks.

+## Aditional Libraries used

+### React Native Navigator
+> React Native Navigator is a library that provides a way to manage navigation between screens and components in a React Native app.
+This was implemented to have a tabular navigation once the user is logged in.

+### TypeScript
+> TypeScript is a statically-typed superset of JavaScript that adds optional type annotations to the language, allowing developers to catch type-related errors at compile time rather than at runtime.
+Using TypeScript allowed us to catch bugs faster and implement a more error-free app.

 ## License
-This project is licensed under the terms of the MIT license .
+This project is licensed under the terms of the MIT license.
+For more information, read `LICENSE` in the home directory of this repo.